mucansu/Team4Movie-Mustafalast/README.md

 # Team4Movie-Mustafa

-A cinema web application, catogarized and purchaseable along with snacks.
+A cinema web application, catogarized and purchaseable tickets to the movies along with snacks.
 Inspired of https://www.filmstaden.se